tawrahim/Ruby_Games/email_interpreter/README.md

 # Description
 In this project I am going to try to take a list of email addresses and split the local and domain portions of the address.
-That sounds like a useful and simple objective, but in doing so, we will have to build several aspects - taking a list and splitting out individual values, parsing an individual value, extracting the username and domain name of the email address and checking for validity.
-Sounds simple!

 For maximum learning, the problem is solved  without regex and without in-built split functions.

 In a typical input from the text box, we expect a comma separated list of email addresses.
 Such as,